Online dating can be fun and safe with a little planning and care.

 Take your time getting to know someone online.
 Ask them lots of questions and make sure you feel comfortable and trust them before meeting them.

 Only add them as a friend on social media when you really trust them, as this gives them information about where you live, your family and friends.
 It also gives them a lot of other personal information such as where you go for holidays, where you hang out, who your friends are and, for those who are mums, information about your children.

-Have a backup plan when meeting someone for the first time.
+- Have a backup plan.
 Have your own transport or way home.
 Tell someone where you are meeting, and share your details, such as a phone number with a friend.
 It’s even safer to take a friend with you on the first meeting.
 If you feel uncomfortable on a first meeting, make up an excuse and leave (‘Sorry I can’t stay long … I have a meeting in the morning’).
 You don’t have to stay in a situation to be polite.

 Get your friends to help.
 If you have friends on the same online dating site, ask them if they know of any profiles that are not okay so you can reject them when they contact you.